 - Stay up to date on the latest with UiPath Insights on the official web page

-- Please join us for our upcoming webinar: Measure the True Impact of Your Automation Strategy
+- Watch our on-demand webinar: Measure the True Impact of Your Automation Strategy

 Michelle Yurovsky is a senior analytics product manager at UiPath.